becem-gharbi/nuxt-naiveui/docs/components/naive-color-mode-switch.md

 # NaiveColorModeSwitch

-This component can be used to change colorMode preference.
+This component can be used to change color mode preference.

 ### Props